World Kindness Day: We asked an expert exactly why it’s good to be kind—and how to make kindness a part of everyday life.

 “A growing body of research shows that people who engage in kind or generous behaviour experience higher levels of happiness and health,” said Dr. Lara Aknin, Distinguished Associate Professor of Psychology at Simon Fraser University.

-Dr. Aknin’s research focuses on well-being, happiness, social relationships, altruism, money, social mobility, and inequality.
-Her views on the benefits of being kind-hearted are not unique.
-Today, most scientists have joined with the idea that being generous and kind comes with certain rewards.
-Yes, that’s right: In giving you receive.
+Dr. Aknin’s views on the benefits of being kind-hearted are echoed by other scientists.
+Today, many researchers have joined with the idea that being generous and kind comes with certain rewards.
+Yes, that’s right: In giving, you receive.

 Studies show that even very young children feel better after giving.
 Among older adults, helping others through volunteering has been linked to reduced levels of high blood pressure.